elamuhombe/gomycode-react-props-checkpoint/README.md

 # Gomycode React Props Checkpoint

 This React application is created as part of the Gomycode React Props Checkpoint.
-It demonstrates the usage of React components and props.
+It demonstrates the usage of React components and props by creating cards for Fifa players.

 ## Installation
 ### 1. Clone the Repository: